Why Your Body Wants Standard Time

 Reduced Workplace Performance

-As daylight saving time ends, you might begin to notice that both you and your team’s focus will diminish.
+As daylight saving time ends, you might begin to notice that both your focus and your team’s focus will diminish.
 In other words, the extra hour of ‘sleep’ actually tanks productivity, energy levels, and motivation.

 Here is why.
 During DST, especially in winter months, many workers commute and start work in darkness, missing crucial morning light exposure.
 Their circadian systems never receive the synchronizing signal needed for optimal performance.
 The result: workers making decisions while their bodies remain biochemically primed for sleep, with impaired cognitive function and emotional regulation throughout the day.